Chitti-Ankith/QuantCast_Coding_Exercise/README.md

 ## Implementation Details

-* The code throws and error if the imput file is not present.
+* The code throws an error if the input file is not present.
 * Validations are present to check for the validity of the date as well as its UTC format.
 * If multiple cookies are deemed to be most active for a specific day, we output all of them (No ordering is guaranteed for the results here)